digetx/libvdpau-tegra/README.md

 # About

 This is a VDPAU backend driver for the NVIDIA Tegra 20 SoC's.
-Currently supports VLC H.264 only.
-Output rendering is slow due to software-only surface processing.
+Currently supports CAVLC H.264 only.
+Output rendering is a bit slow due to software-only surface processing.

 # Requirements: